Pleasant Prairie, Wisconsin: Settlement

-Dynamite plant catastrophe
+Gunpowder plant catastrophe

 In the early 20th century, Pleasant Prairie was the site of a 190-acre DuPont blasting powder plant.
-The plant, made up of 40 buildings, had an ongoing record of accidents.
+The plant, including 40 buildings, had an ongoing record of accidents.
 In 1909, residents of Kenosha County brought suit against the company on the grounds that the plant was a public menace.
 The suit was won by the company.

-On March 9, 1911, most of the town was destroyed by the explosion of five magazines holding 300 tons of dynamite, 105,000 kegs of black blasting powder, and five nearby railcars holding more dynamite housed at the plant.
+On March 9, 1911, most of the town was destroyed by the explosion of five magazines holding 300 tons of dynamite, 105,000 kegs of black blasting powder, and five nearby rail cars holding dynamite housed at the plant.
 The explosions rendered most houses within five miles of the blast center uninhabitable.
 Several hundred people were injured, and three plant employees, E. S. "Old Man" Thompson, Clarence Brady and Joseph Flynt, along with Alice Finch, who dropped dead of fright, were killed.
 The low death toll was attributed to the plant being closed at the time of the explosion.
 A crater 100 feet deep was blasted under the former dynamite house.
 Damage estimates were put at $1,500,000, equivalent to $37,000,000 in 2015.
 Almost equal damage was done in Bristol, four miles west of Pleasant Prairie.

 The force of the explosion was felt more than 130 miles in every direction and was heard as far away as Ohio and Iowa.
 Many in the Midwest at first believed it was an earthquake.
-Residents in nearby Lake County, Illinois saw the fireball and remembering the Peshtigo fire fled their houses, jumping into Lake Michigan.
+Residents in nearby Lake County, Illinois, saw the fireball and remembering the Peshtigo fire fled their houses, jumping into Lake Michigan.
 Police in Chicago scoured the streets, looking for the site of a bombing.
 Windows were shattered as far away as Madison, Wisconsin, a distance of some 85 miles.
 Concerns about looting and vandalism by curiosity seekers prompted Kenosha County Sheriff Andrew Stahl to impress a hundred deputies and clear the village.

 It was believed the first explosion took place in the glaze house where more than 1,100 kegs of powder were dried in steel cylinders.
 One steel cylinder crashed through the roof of the general store of H. A. and E. A. King, tearing a hole five feet in diameter through the roof, the first and second floor and into the earth.
 H. A. King, in an adjoining room, was thrown to the floor unconscious by the shock.
 Phil Hess, a farmer near Truesdell, Wisconsin over two miles from the factory, lost his right ear, severed by a piece of flying glass as he was entering his home.
 J. H. Beland of Truesdell lost his eye from flying glass, and E. A. Fox, a farmer, bled heavily when a vein in his wrist was cut.